Nexusoft/Legacy/doc/release-notes/Tritium-0.3.0-Pre-Release.md

-Nexus version 0.3.0 - Tritium pre-release Notes
+Nexus Version 0.3.0 - Tritium Pre-release Notes

 This update contains many protocol level upgrades.
-Toi remain backwards compatable on the protocol level with all previous updates it was chosen to be released in 3 phases:
+To remain backwards compatable on the protocol level with all previous updates, Tritium will be released in 3 phases:

 * Tritium